--DRUG INTERACTIONS
+DRUG INTERACTIONS -

-- Do not use Daytrana in patients currently using or within 2 weeks of using an MAO inhibitor.
-(7.1) - Daytrana may increase blood pressure; use cautiously with vasopressors.
-(7.2) - Methylphenidate may decrease the effectiveness of drugs used to treat hypertension.
+- DAYTRANA may increase blood pressure; use cautiously with vasopressors.
+(7.2) - Antihypertensive drugs: Monitor blood pressure.
+Adjust dosage of antihypertensive drug as needed.
 (7.3) - Methylphenidate may inhibit metabolism of coumarin anticoagulants, anticonvulsants, and some antidepressants.
 (7.4)

-USE IN SPECIFIC POPULATIONS
+- USE IN SPECIFIC POPULATIONS -

-- Pregnancy and Nursing Mothers: Use only if the potential benefit justifies the potential risk to the fetus and/or child.
-Based on animal data, may cause fetal harm.
-(8.1) - Pediatric Use: has not been studied in children under 6 years of age.
+- Pediatric Use: has not been studied in children under 6 years of age.
 (8.4) - Geriatric Use: has not been studied in geriatric patients.
 (8.5)